raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 {{?RFC7828}}.
 The simple set of TLVs defined in this document is sufficient to greatly enhance connection management for this use case.

 Secondly, DNS-SD {{?RFC6763}} has evolved into a naturally session based mechanism where, for example, long-lived subscriptions lend themselves to 'push' mechanisms as opposed to polling.
 Long-lived stateful connections and server initiated messages align with this use case {{?I-D.ietf-dnssd-push}}.

 A general use case is that DNS traffic is often bursty but session establishment can be expensive.
 One challenge with long-lived connections is to maintain sufficient traffic to maintain NAT and firewall state.
 To mitigate this issue this document introduces a new concept for the DNS, that is DSO "Keepalive traffic".
-This traffic carries no DNS data and is not considered 'activity' in the classic DNS sense but serves to reset a keepalive timer in order to avoid re-cycling a DSO session.
+This traffic carries no DNS data and is not considered 'activity' in the classic DNS sense, but serves to maintain state in middle boxes, and to assure client and server that they still have connectivity to each other.

 There are a myriad of other potential use cases for DSO given the versatility and extensibility of this specification.

-{{details}} of this document first describes the protocol details of DNS Stateful Operations including definitions of three TLVs for session management and encryption padding. {{lifecycle}} then presents a detailed discussion of the DSO Session lifecycle including an in-depth discussion of keepalive traffic and session termination.
+{{details}} of this document describes the protocol details of DNS Stateful Operations including definitions of three TLVs for session management and encryption padding. {{lifecycle}} presents a detailed discussion of the DSO Session lifecycle including an in-depth discussion of keepalive traffic and session termination.